harathi-mutyam/PRODUCTION-EKS/README.md

-If you use a resource block, you should first generate the SSH key locally, and then Terraform will create the AWS key pair for you automatically.
+If you use a resource block for aws_key_pair in ec2.tf , you should first generate the SSH key locally, and then Terraform will create the AWS key pair for you automatically.